openstack-archive/synergy-service/packaging/README.md

       docker build -t synergy-centos7-builder .

-- edit the file `synergy-service/packaging/docker/build_env.sh` to define environment variables.

 - launch the container

       docker run -i -v /path/to/synergy-service:/tmp/synergy-service \
-                 --env-file=/path/to/synergy-service/packaging/docker/build_env.sh \
                  synergy-centos7-builder

   This actually mount the synergy-service directory to `/tmp/synergy-service` on the guest.
-  It also loads environment variables from the `build_env.sh` file.

 - the resulting rpm should be in the build directory if successful